Citizen Fire Academy

 - Opportunity for a ride-along in a fire engine

-- Live burn day @ TEEX – Brayton Fire Field before graduation
+- Live burn day @ TEEX – Brayton Fire Field on Saturday, May 5, 2018

 - Free to participants, space is limited to 20 people